itsnauman/jump-run/README.rst

     :alt: Downloads
-A unix command-line tool for running scripts from any directory in terminal, I actually developed this tool for myself as I hate to cd into successive directories to run python scripts - jumprun allows me to do it from any directory buy making shortcuts.
-Currently only python and ruby interpreter are supported but you can add support for others like Perl or PHP.
-I hope you guys find this useful :D
+A unix command-line tool for running scripts from any directory in terminal, I actually developed this tool for myself as I hate to cd into successive directories to run scripts - jumprun allows me to do it from any directory buy making shortcuts.
+At the current moment Perl5, Ruby and Python interpreters are supported.

 Platform:
 ~~~~~~~~~

-This tool is made for unix based OS’s because I hate windows :3
+This tool is strictly for UNIX based OS.

 Installation:
 ~~~~~~~~~~~~~

-jumprun can be installed using PyPi, ``pip install jumprun``
+jumprun can be installed using PyPi, ``pip install jumprun``.

 Dependencies:
 ~~~~~~~~~~~~~

-This tool makes use of docopt - for command line parsing, termcolor -
+This tool makes use of docopt - for command line parsing and termcolor -
-for colorful outputs and sqlite3 - for db.
+for colorful outputs.

 Usage:
 ~~~~~~

-cd to the directory where the python script is present, then run ``jr add SHORTCUT-NAME python-scripts-name.py --python or --ruby``.
-This makes an entry in the db - the db is created in documents under the name ``.jumprun``.
-Now you can simply run the script from any dir by ``jr SHORTCUT-NAME`` to execute the script.
-You can refresh the db by running ``jr rm --all`` or delete one specific name by ``jr rm SHORTCUT-NAME``.
-You can also rename an existing shortcut by running ``jr rename OLD-NAME NEW-NAME``.
-You can also get the list of all shortcuts with ``jr show`` or ``jr show --f`` to show the file name as well.
-Run ``jr --help`` for more :)
+* Add a python shortcut with ``jr add NAME file.py``
+* Run the script from any dir in terminal using ``jr NAME``.
+* Refresh the entire db with ``jr rm --all``
+* Delete a specfic shortcut with ``jr rm NAME``
+* Rename a shortcut with ``jr rename OLDNAME NEWNAME``
+* List all shortcuts with ``jr show``

 .. code::

   Usage:
-  jr add <name> <filename> (--python | --ruby) jr rm [<name>] [--all] jr show [--f] jr rename <oldname> <newname>
+  jr add <name> <filename>
+  jr rm [<name>] [--all]
+  jr show [--f]
+  jr rename <oldname> <newname>